SS Clan Alpine (1942)

-Clan Alpine was a cargo ship which was built in 1942 for the Ministry of War Transport (MoWT) as Empire Barrie.
+Clan Alpine was a cargo ship built in 1942 for the Ministry of War Transport (MoWT) as Empire Barrie.
 She was sold to Clan Line Steamers Ltd in 1947 and served with them until 1957 when she was sold to Bullard, King & Co Ltd and renamed Umvoti.
 In 1959 she was sold back to Clan Line and renamed Clan Alpine.
 She was sold for scrap in 1960 and wrecked in a cyclone in October 1960 at Chittagong, East Pakistan, finally being scrapped in February 1961.
 She can be seen early on in the 1950 film "Waterfront" (an early film starring Richard Burton).

 History

 Empire Barrie was built by J L Thompson & Sons Ltd, Sunderland as yard number 615.
 She was launched on 17 January 1942 and completed in April 1942.
 Empire Barrie was built for the MoWT and was initially placed under the management of Allan, Black & Co.
 In 1944, management passed to Cayzer, Irvine & Co Ltd.